Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Gwehelog area (taken from Pen-Twyn Farm)

-At the large house on the left take the lane to the left and continue on the track through a pleasant valley.
-Go through a farmyard with gates either side and continue straight ahead on the track, with the wood on the right.
-After a few minutes take the track to the right and after 30 metres go through a metal gate.
-After 30 metres cross a stile on the left and head slightly right up the field.
-Head for the far right corner of the field and go through a metal gate.
-Go slightly right to the far corner of the next field, through a metal gate and straight on.
-Pass some barns on the left (Pen-Twyn Farm) and go through 3 metal gates (one of which is sometimes left open) to join a lane.
+After the large house on the left take the lane to the left and continue on the track through a pleasant valley.
+Go through a farmyard with gates either side and continue straight ahead on the track, with a wood and a stream on the right.
+After a few minutes, where the track swings left, take a track to the right and after 25 metres go through a metal gate.
+After 30 metres go through a gate on the left and head half right up the slope.
+Head for the far right corner of the field and go through a metal gate (often left open).
+Continue to the far corner of the next field, through a metal gate (often left open) and straight on.
+Go through a metal gate, pass some barns on the left (Pen-twyn Farm) and go through a metal gate to join a lane.
+Turn right at the crossroads by a house called "Ty Mynydd".

-Turn right at the crossroads and after a short uphill section take the signposted path to the right through a wooden gate next to a black garage.
-Turn left and head half right for a large tree.
-Continue in the same direction with trees on the left to two stiles close together.
-Cross these and continue in the same direction to a small wooden bridge (not obvious until you are very close as it is in a dip).
+Go downhill and after a short uphill section take the signposted path to the right through a small wooden gate alongside the garage next to the white house.
+Turn left and head for a large tree at the field edge.
+Cross two stiles very close together and after 5 metres take a narrow opening between bushes on the right.
+Turn left and head half right on a grassy section to a line of trees on the right.
+After 40 metres cross a small wooden bridge (hidden by bushes until you are very close as it is in a dip).
 Cross it and turn half left.
-Cross a stile to the left of a metal gate and head half right for 2 telegraph poles.
-Cross a stile to the right of a metal gate and head for the telegraph poles.
-Continue in the same direction, soon seeing a pond on the left.
+Cross a stile to the left of a metal gate and head half right for 2 distant power-line poles.
+Go through a metal gate (often left open) and head for the power-line poles.
+Head for the far left corner of the field.

 The pond in Lady Hill Wood